Lost Your Biggest Client (50%+ of Revenue): The 48-Hour Stabilization and 60-Day Recovery Protocol

 The Repeatable Sale creates a consistent pipeline.
 Never depend on one client when you have a predictable new business flow.

-Start: The Five Numbers this week (30-minute setup, weekly 5-minute review)
+Start: The Five Numbers this week (30-minute setup, weekly 5-minute review).

-Add: Client concentration tracking to Monday morning routine
+Add: Client concentration tracking to Monday morning routine.

-Maintain: Monthly deep review of revenue distribution and pipeline health
+Maintain: Monthly deep review of revenue distribution and pipeline health.

-Timeline: 90 days to a concentration-proof revenue system.
-Cost: 30 hours total.
 Value: Never lose 45% of revenue to a single client again.

-Emergency Communication Scripts
+Emergency Communication Scripts for Biggest-Client Loss and Recovery

-Script 1: Remaining Client Reassurance Call
+— Script 1: Remaining Client Reassurance Call After Losing a 40–50% Client

-Use when: Proactively ensuring remaining clients feel secure
+Use when: Proactively ensuring remaining clients feel secure.

 “Hi [Name], I wanted to check in personally on [project].
 Making sure we’re aligned and you’re getting exactly what you need.